 cid/

-must contain only alphanumeric characters and spaces, and it cannot be blank.p/
+must contain only alphanumeric characters and spaces, it cannot be blank and cannot be longer than 50 charactersp/

-must contain only digits and be at least 3 digits long.e/
+must contain only digits and be between 3 and 20 digits long.e/

 must contain a valid email address.a/